KDE/digikam-doc/post_processing/metadata_editor.rst

 XMP Tab
 -------

 The sections available in this tab group Xmp information which are an evolution of IPTC.
 XMP remove limitations of text size and introduce the alternative-language support.
-XMP tab sections are similar than IPTC, excepted the **Envelope** section which do not exists in XMP standard.
+XMP tab sections are similar than IPTC, excepted the **Envelope** section which does not exist in XMP standard.
 XMP introduce also new fields in other sections.

 .. note::